- Are you interested in working on your Personal Development, so that you can better understand yourself and others?

 - Have you been referred here by your workplace – to learn the skills that counsellors use so that you can enhance your primary role of support worker, carer, befriender, etc?

 - Do you want to train to become a fully qualified Counsellor?
-Perhaps you’ve been referred to me by the University of East Anglia’s Counselling Centre to complete the compulsory introductory courses.
+Perhaps you’ve been referred to me by The Norwich Centre, to complete the compulsory Introduction to Counselling Skills course.

 To be a great Person Centred listener, you need to be self aware.